United States flagResidency Requirements & Legal Guide · United States

 Consumer Protection

-• 3-day cooling-off for door-to-door sales
+• 3-day rescission for certain contracts

-• Lemon laws for defective vehicles
+• Lemon laws for vehicles

 Bureaucracy & Administrative Efficiency